xshellinc/iotit/README.md

 ----------------
-`$HOME/.iotit` - a directory containing iotit related files `$HOME/.iotit/mapping.json` - a file containing different device types and urls of images to be downloaded `$HOME/.iotit/virtualbox/{version}/iotit-box.zip` - a packed virtual box `$HOME/.iotit/images/{device}/{image_pack}` - packed images grouped by device names
+`$HOME/.iotit` - a directory containing iotit related files `$HOME/.iotit/mapping.json` - a file containing different device types and urls of images to be downloaded `$HOME/.iotit/virtualbox/{version}/iotit-box.zip` - a packed virtual box image `$HOME/.iotit/images/{device}/{image_pack}` - packed images grouped by device names

-`iotit` uses x64 virtualbox in order to flash and configure devices, because it allows to work with linux partitions and reduces installation requirements across different OS
+`iotit` uses x64 virtualbox in order to flash and configure devices, because it allows to work with linux partitions and reduces installation requirements across different OSes

-Currently 2 workflows are supported:
+Currently 3 workflows are supported:

 ##### 1 Edison:
 - copy installation files into virtualbox